ifamec/golang_entry/src/go_code/chapter19/Notes.md

 - is a liked list, has order, element could be duplicated

 Use:
-- `lpush value c1 c2 c3` // c3-c2-c1 // push from left
+- `lpush key c1 c2 c3` // c3-c2-c1 // push from left
-- `lrange value start end(-1 last)`
+- `lrange key start end(-1 last)`
-- `rpush value c1 c2` // push from right
+- `rpush key c1 c2` // push from right
-- `lpop value` // pop from left
+- `lpop key` // pop from left
-- `rpop value` //pop from right
+- `rpop key` //pop from right
-- `del value` // delete
+- `del key` // delete

 Details:
-- `lindex value index` get value use index
+- `lindex key index` get value use index
-- `llen value` get list length, if not exist, return 0
+- `llen key` get list length, if not exist, return 0
 - if pop all content, the list gone automatically